 A new regulation governing data protection across the European Union came into force on 25th May 2018.
-It’s called the General Data Protection Regulation (GDPR) and requires all businesses and organisations that handle personal data to enhance the way they store, manage and use that information.
+It’s called the General Data Protection Regulation (GDPR) and required all businesses and organisations that handle personal data to enhance the way they store, manage and use that information.

-At Teletrac Navman we have a dedicated team working to ensure the systems and processes that go into the services our customers use are GDPR ready.
+At Teletrac Navman, we have a dedicated team working to ensure the systems and processes that go into the services our customers use are GDPR ready.
 We are also committed to helping our customers use our services in a compliant way.

-There has been a lot of headline grabbing media coverage about GDPR and how it will cause huge problems for companies.
+However, even though GDPR has been in force since 2018, there has been a lot of headline grabbing media coverage about GDPR and how it will cause huge problems for companies.
 With potential fines of €20 million or 4% of your global annual turnover for not adhering to the regulations, the headlines write themselves.

-Alongside our internal team, we are working with external legal advisors and use a specialist software provider for record keeping and self-certification.
+We work with external legal advisors and use a specialist software provider for record keeping and self-certification.

 Annual external penetration testing by a specialist company, backed up by regular internal penetration testing by our Global IT group, and Cyber Essential certification have been in place for some time, as has two-factor authentication ‘opt-in’.

 Data protection ensures that any organisation which handles or “processes” personal data uses it fairly, transparently, and lawfully.
 Basically data protection is about making sure a person has knowledge and control over their personal data.